justinrm/valley-vote/docs/readme_data_collection.md

 Iterates through each relevant session:

+Collects session details (e.g., using `getDataset` for session info if needed, though typically derived from `getSessionList`).

 Collects committee definitions (getCommittee).

 Collects master bill list (getMasterList).

-For each bill in the master list: Fetches detailed bill data (getBill), extracts bill info, sponsor records, vote stubs, text/amendment/supplement stubs.
+For each bill in the master list: Compares `change_hash` to previously stored value (if any).
+If different or new, fetches detailed bill data (`getBill`), extracts bill info, sponsor records, vote stubs, text/amendment/supplement stubs.

 For each vote stub identified: Fetches detailed roll call data (getRollCall) and extracts individual legislator vote records.

+If `--fetch-*` flags are used: For each text, amendment, or supplement stub identified in `getBill`, fetches the full document content (`getText`, `getAmendment`, `getSupplement`) and saves it to the corresponding `raw/texts/`, `raw/amendments/`, or `raw/supplements/` directory.

 Saves raw JSONs for individual items (legislators, bills, votes, committees) and session-level JSON summaries in the raw/ subdirectories.